alastairmoody-madeye/Engineering-Ladders/Delivery-Engineer.md

 * **Adopts**: actively learns and adopts the project management methodologies and tools defined by the team
 * **Designs**: designs project plans for new initiatives and sets up processes to successfully manage the project
 * **Supports**: proactively supports other team members and helps them to be successful
-* **Enforces**: enforces the team processes and data collection, making sure everybody understands the benefits and tradeoffs
+* **Enforces**: enforces the team processes and data collection, making sure everybody understands the benefits and trade-offs
 * **One Team**: makes an impact on one or more product / platform subsystems

 ## DE3 - Delivery Engineer 3